 print = none (default) or points: To label the vertices of the triangulation.
-Contrary to the previous macros, where print=none, a dot is produced at each vertex (of the set of points and on the circumcircle center which are the nodes of the Voronoi diagram).
+Contrary to some previous macros, when print=none a dot is produced at each vertex of the set of points and at the circumcircle centers (these are the nodes of the Voronoï diagram).

 meshpoint = \(value \) (default: P): The letter(s) used to label the vertices of the triangulation.
-It is included in the math mode delimiters \$...\$.
+This is included in the math mode delimiters \$...\$.
 The bounding box points are labeled with numbers 1 to 4 and with a star exponent.